Facebook acquires video ad company LiveRail

-SAN FRANCISCO Facebook Inc is acquiring video advertising company LiveRail in the Internet social network's latest step to make video ads a bigger part of its business.
+SAN FRANCISCO, July 2 Facebook Inc is acquiring video advertising company LiveRail in the Internet social network's latest step to make video ads a bigger part of its business.

 Facebook did not disclose a price for the San Francisco-based company, which was founded in 2007 and has offices in several countries.